jlu5/codescraps/utils/README.md

 ##### passwd.py
 - Random password generator.

-##### vlist.py (*very verbose!*)
+##### vlist.py
-- A script to fetch package information from Debian, Arch Linux, and Ubuntu repositories.
-Essentially a reimplementation of the 'rmadison' utility available in Debian's devscripts.
+- A script to fetch package information from Debian and Ubuntu repositories.
+Essentially a reimplementation of the `rmadison` utility available in Debian's devscripts.